f1tenth/roboracer_rules/README.md

 ## 2.3 Inspection

-1. The purpose of the Inspection is to check that the hardware of the autonomous cars meets the competition requirements and the cars are not dangerous for the environment, opponents, and people.
+1. The purpose of the Inspection is to check that (i) the hardware of the autonomous cars meets the competition requirements and is safe for the environment, opponents, and people, and (ii) the car matches the submitted Final BoM and complies with the Cost Cap.

 2. The inspection of the vehicles is done on the first day in the morning.

 3. The inspection is done by the race referees.

-4. The inspection has to be completed before the Time Trials and after any significant changes to the cars hardware or algorithms during any of the days of the event.
+4. The inspection has to be completed before the Time Trials and after any significant changes to the car's hardware or algorithms during any of the days of the event.

+5. At inspection, each team must submit the Final BoM described in Section 2.
+The BoM must match the physical car that will race.
+If the BoM is missing, incomplete, or does not match the physical car, the team is disqualified and cannot proceed to Time Trials.

+6. At inspection, teams must report (a) total vehicle mass with the race battery installed, (b) peak motor/battery current limit as configured on the ESC, and (c) tire compound / hardness.
+These values will be published together with the BoM after the event.
+By entering the competition, each team agrees to this disclosure.

 ## 2.4 Time Trial